« why women rule the internet | Main | foley in film: lessons for customer experience management »

 3. Networks of opinion.
 (Comparison sites, UGC sites such as Yelp, Facebook, etc.).
 Networks of opinion are trusted because they include "people like me."
 These people may be proxies for networks of data (experts), or they may simply be taste-makers/trendsetters (the hipsters on Yelp).
 Influence analytics matter here.

 4. The company's brand.
 (What do you expect from a company based on their public presence and reputation?)
 Boy, we could go on and on about brand.
 What I love is the concept of "brand hijack," which shows that a customer-centric set of forces is essential to understanding a company's market valuation.
+The brand (with positive and negative spill from the sector or past history) is a key component of reputation, and therefore reputational risk.

 Reader Comments